 Balloon payment: This is a large sum of money paid to the lender at the end of the loan term.
 If a loan is not fully amortized over the loan term, there is a large balance remaining before the loan’s maturity date that the borrower must pay.

-Blanket lien: This is a lien that gives the lender the right to seize all of the borrower’s assets if they're unable to pay back what they owe.
+Blanket lien: This is a lien that gives the lender the right to seize all the borrower’s assets if they can’t pay back what they owe.

 Consolidation: This is when you combine multiple loans into one loan, thereby eliminating multiple payment due dates and different interest rates.
-A consolidated loan establishes one due date, and if you qualify for a lower interest rate, may help save you money.
+A consolidated loan establishes one due date, and if you qualify for a lower interest rate it may help save you money.

-EBITDA: This is an acronym for “earnings before interest, taxes, depreciation and amortization."
-It is a calculation used to help lenders examine your business’s long-term financial health and determine your business's valuation.
+EBITDA: “EBITDA” stands for “earnings before interest, taxes, depreciation and amortization.”
+Lenders use this calculation to examine your business’s long-term financial health and determine its valuation.

-Fixed interest rate: An interest rate that doesn’t fluctuate with prime or index rates; a fixed-rate loan maintains a set rate for the length of the loan term.
+Fixed interest rate: This is an interest rate that doesn’t fluctuate with prime or index rates; a fixed-rate loan maintains a set rate for the entire loan term.

 Grace period: This is a set amount of time after the due date – usually 15 days – when interest doesn’t accrue on your debt and you aren’t penalized for late payments.

-Insolvency: If you are unable to repay your debt, whether due to insufficient cash flow, excessive debt or other financial hardship, your business is insolvent.
+Insolvency: If you can’t repay your debt – whether because of insufficient cash flow, excessive debt or other financial hardship – your business is insolvent.

 Lien: This is a legal claim that gives the lender the right to seize assets that the debtor pledged as collateral if they default on the loan.